Adeodato Malatesta: Biography

 He also painted a large historical canvas, Disfatta di Ezzelino da Romano (The Defeat of Ezzelino III da Romano), that was awarded the main prize at the 1862 Florentine exhibition.
 Among other works, he painted a St Jerome for the church of Cadecoppi, in Camposanto, province of Modena; an altarpiece of the Madonna enthroned with four saints for the church of Ponzano Bolognese; Agar in the Desert; a Supper at Emmaus for the parish church of Legnago; a Glory of St Joseph for a church of Verona; a Mystical Marriage of St Catherine for the church of San Carlo in Modena; Mysteries of the Passion in eight paintings, half frescoes and half oil canvas for the Collegio di San Carlo of Modena.
 In the church of San Domenico he painted a fresco for the cupola, depicting a St Dominic, who emerges from heaven, surrounded by angels.
 He also painted genre works, including: a Frutlivendola; a Servetta, il Pifferaio, and il Buon Augurio.
-He also designed a statue of Luigi Muratori erected in the piazza of his name in Modena.
+He also designed a statue of Ludovico Antonio Muratori erected in the piazza of his name in Modena.

 In 1877, in addition to the directorship of the Academy, he is named director of the Royal Commission for the care of monuments and works of Art in Emilia.
 In 1882, he became director of the Galleria Estense of Modena.
 Malatesta was given honorary membership in many academies of Italy.
 He was awarded the Croce Estense di San Contado (Order of the Eagle of Este), made an official of the Order of Saints Maurice and Lazarus, and of the Order of the Crown of Italy.
 He is described by Ashton Rollins Willard as a "stately and courtly gentleman of the old school, with not too high an opinion of his own attainments", active in a provincial center, and notes that the "general character of Malatesta's work and his persistent adherence to figure painting in the historical Italian manner at a time when the general tendency was toward a more naturalistic form of expression, places him in the same group with Podesti and the other historical painters of the middle period" of 19th century.